 Introduction

 There are different approaches and opinions on how to start an ad network and what it actually is.
 But this article will introduce you to the Adserver.Online team's vision.
-Further, we will explain how to start an ad network using Adserver.Online platform, what to consider and how to set everything up.
+Further, we will explain how to start an ad network using Adserver.Online white-label ad server, what to consider, and how to set everything up.

 What is an ad network?

 Ad networks are an essential part of the ad tech ecosystem.
-In simple terms, they act as brokers buying traffic from publishers and selling it to advertisers.
-And though advertising, in general, may include TV, print or radio ads, when we hear the term 'ad network' we mean online advertising.
+Simply put, they act as brokers buying traffic from publishers and selling it to advertisers.
+And though advertising, in general, may include TV, print, or radio ads, when we hear the term 'ad network' we mean online advertising.
 Therefore, an ad network is an online business in which profit comes from a margin between advertisers' payments and publishers' payouts.

 Since ad networks aggregate numerous publishers and sell their traffic to advertisers, they need some technology to make it happen.
 Moreover, with the growing demand for specific targeting and in-depth stats, ad networks need to be able to tackle that as well.
-Advertisers may want to track conversions, to show their ads depending on the country the visitor comes from, the device/OS they use, etc. Publishers may want to maximise their fill rate, benefit from different ad formats or restrict certain content on their website.
+Advertisers may want to track conversions to show their ads depending on the country the visitor comes from, the device/OS they use, etc. Publishers may want to maximise their fill rate, benefit from different ad formats, or restrict certain content on their websites.
 That's where the ad serving technology (like Adserver.Online) comes into play.

-Basically, ad networks are using ad serving technology to manage their business.
-Ad servers make ad campaigns run according to the settings (targeting, limits, etc.), help publishers sell their ad inventory with the least effort and provide you with all kinds of stats you need.
+Basically, ad networks use ad-serving technology to manage their business.
+Ad servers make ad campaigns run according to the settings (targeting, limits, etc.), help publishers sell their ad inventory with the least effort, and provide you with all kinds of stats you need.
 Further, we will go into more detail on how to use Adserver.Online platform to start and run your ad network.

 Now that we know what an ad network is, we can continue with a step-by-step manual on how to start an ad network using Adserver.Online platform.
-We will cover the most essential parts starting from creating and setting up an account to financial management and moderation.
+We will cover the essential parts, from creating and setting up an account to financial management and moderation.

 How to create an Adserver.Online account

-Since Adsever.Online is a cloud-based service, you won't have to install our software on your servers or deal with servers maintenance.
-This way you can concentrate on running your business rather than solving tech problems.
-So after you receive a confirmation email, you can log into your account and start using it.
+Since Adsever.Online is a cloud-based service, you won't have to install our software on your servers or deal with server maintenance.
+This lets you concentrate on running your business rather than solving tech problems.
+So, after you receive a confirmation email, you can log into your account and start using it.

 User roles